overturetool/overturetool.github.io/_netmeetings/Net-Meeting-124.md

 **VDMJ** Some nasty (but obscure) VDMJ bugs fixed over the summer - corresponding fixes made to Overture too.

+Overture 3.0.0 has finally been released.
+This release contains several additions and improvements, and Overture now runs on top of Java 8, 9, 10, and 13.
+It is also possible to run on top of Java 14 with the development version Overture 3.0.1.
+We are currently testing the most recent Eclipse platform 2020-09, which will be officially released on the 16th of September.

 ##  Release Planning

+We expect to release Overture 3.0.2 very soon after the official release of Eclipse 2020-09.

 ##  Community Development

 ##  Licensing of Overture source code